aaltonewmedia/learn.newmedia.dog/content/tutorials/ai-generators/image/stable-diffusion/index.md

 ## Note on Ethics

 Stable Diffusion, is a breakthrough in generative AI.
-This tool offers potentially anyone, revolutionary tool to visualize concepts, create new pieces of art, animations, and many more possiblities in many differenct sectors.However, its power also comes with ethical challenges.
+This tool offers potentially anyone, revolutionary tool to visualize concepts, create new pieces of art, animations, and many more possiblities in many different sectors.
+However, its power also comes with ethical challenges.
 While it can catalyze creativity, there's potential for misuse in creating harmful or misleading content.

-The developers and researches expect that the individuals that use Stable Diffusion can understand the potential consequences of their actions and make informed decisions.
-However, it's essential to remember that not everyone will approach this technology with the same level of prudence.
-Hence, it's imperative for users to be conscious of their actions and the content they generate.As we embrace this addition to the AI-generated media landscape, it's crucial to approach its use with responsibility, ensuring that technological advancements align with societal values and safety.
+The developers and researches expect that the individuals that use Stable Diffusion can understand the potential consequences of their actions and make informed decisions e.g., creating images depicting that can be too explicit, or creating images that could fall into copyright and claim them as the owner (these are ongoing discussions within the larger community).
+It's essential to remember that not everyone will approach this technology with the same level of prudence.

+Hence, it's imperative for users to be conscious of their actions and the content they generate.
+As we embrace this addition to the AI-generated media landscape, it's crucial to approach its use with responsibility, ensuring that technological advancements align with societal values and safety.

 ---